microsoft/ExPerfWiz/README.md

-Server|Name of the server where the perfmon collector should be created|Local Machine StartOnCreate|Starts the counter set as soon as it is created|False StartTime|Daily time to start perfmon counter|NA Template| XML perfmon template file that should be loaded to create the data collector set.|Prompt Threads|Includes threads in the counter set.|False
+Server|Name of the server where the perfmon collector should be created|Local Machine StartOnCreate|Starts the counter set as soon as it is created|False StartTime|Daily time to start perfmon counter|NA Template| XML perfmon template file that should be loaded to create the data collector set.|Exch_13_16_19_Full.xml Threads|Includes threads in the counter set.|False